Kalatco/Attendance/README.md

 # Attendance Program

-## Author

-Andrew Raftovich
+Created by Andrew Raftovich, Fall 2019

 ## About

-UPDATE: This program is still in its early stages of production and the GUI is not setup yet.
+NOTE: This program is still in its early stages of production.

 This program was created to simplify attendance taking through a Google Sheets document by instead of inserting scores manually into the Sheet, this program provides a GUI (Graphical User Interface) to allow